LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 based on the StructuredOutputParser

-created previously to tell the language model how to format its response so this matches the structure defined by the ResponseSchema
+created previously to tell the language model how to format its response so this matches the structure defined by the ResponseSchema objects.

 Our prompt template then asks the language model to provide a recipe and the list of ingredients for a specified dish, and includes the format instructions we previously specified.